Keep Europe connected, safely and seamlessly

 Open, secure data flows will power European innovation and competitiveness.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

 I. Guarantee legal certainty for cross-border transfers.

 II.
-Clarify business-to-government (B2G) data-access rules.
+Clarify business-to-government data-access rules.

 III.
-Strengthen global interoperability.
+Strengthen global data interoperability.